edgorman/Web-App-Template/{{cookiecutter.repository_name}}/infrastructure/deployments/README.md

-# Helm
+# Deployments

-This subdirectory stores the Helm configuration for services in this project.
+This subdirectory stores the configuration of deployments for services in this project.

 Generally you will not need to run Helm directly, as all cloud infrastructure will be handled through Terraform.